Pad Woon Sen is a Thai glass noodle stir fry with egg and vegetables for a quick and easy meal.

 - Mix Soy Sauce, Oyster sauce, and splash of water then set aside.

-- Beat Eggs and add to a hot pan with 1 tablespoon of Oil.
+- Whisk eggs and add to a hot pan with 1 tablespoon of Oil.
 Cook until eggs are slightly undercooked.
-They will cook more once we add it back in.
-Remove scrambled eggs and set aside.
+They will cook more once added back into the dish.
+Remove eggs and set aside.

 - Add Garlic and sliced white onions to hot skillet and cook for 2 minutes.
 Then add drained noodles, cabbage, celery, carrots, and toss around for a minute.
 Add soy sauce and oyster sauce mixture.
 Toss everything until noodles are coated with sauce.
 Taste and see if additional sauce is needed.
 If it's too dry add a splash of water.

-- Once you've adjusted the seasoning, add a dash of white pepper, the scrambled eggs, and sliced green onions to the pan.
+- Once you've adjusted the seasoning, add a dash of white pepper, cooked eggs, and sliced green onions to the pan.
 Toss everything around and serve.

 Nutritional information is provided as an estimate only and depends on ingredients and amounts used.
 Thai Caliente makes no guarantees to the accuracy of this information.